Using the ThinLinc desktop customizer¶

 In the following sections, we will more thoroughly describe the different actions that may be needed.

-Handling Applications¶
+Handling applications¶

 The handling of applications is normally the first step in using the TLDC.
-Click on the Applications (Manual) link in the TLDC, and you will enter a view where the applications you’ve defined manually are listed.
+Click on the Applications (manual) link in the TLDC, and you will enter a view where the applications you’ve defined manually are listed.
 Several example applications are included with ThinLinc at installation.
 By clicking on the text Applications defined by system, you can also see what applications are found automatically by scanning, as described in Applications.

 If the application you want to add to a menu or to the desktop is not